 "Any organisation considering moving solely to the public cloud should be clear on how much data they intend to store and move. "

-– Paul Tomblin, Chief Technology Officer, CJC
+– Paul Tomblin, Chief Operating Officer, CJC

 Some providers operate a policy where it's free to load data into the cloud, but you are charged for taking it back out again.
 This means that once a firm has uploaded sufficient data, they are effectively locked into their provider as the price of moving the data out is prohibitive.